w3f/polkadot-wiki/docs/general/pcf.md

 - Propose the PCF transfer all or some of its assets to a charitable entity
 - Propose to wind up the foundation

-## How do I write a good funding proposal
+## How to Write a Funding Proposal to PCF

 When determining the amount of funding to request for the PCF to execute a proposal, the author must consider the PCF’s costs to execute.
 If the instructions are unambiguous and actionable, require no